wayne-AF/hissr/README.md

 - bright and cheerful design
 - simple and intuitive navigation
 - straightforward user authentication
-- CRUD functionality for posts, comments, bolts, and images
+- CRUD functionality for posts, comments, and bolts
 - user interactions via comments and likes and follows
-- data filtering by profiles followed, and content liked
+- data filtering by keywords, profiles followed, and content liked
 - site responsiveness

 I used an Agile methodology for planning this project, implemented using a Kanban board in Github Project with linked issues.